-Earth Day Canada is celebrating its 25th anniversary in 2016.
+Earth Day is observed on April 22nd of every year.
 Most of us usually take the day to turn off or reduce all of our electronics and energy consumption appliances in order to reduce energy consumption.
 But Earth Day is much more than a one-day, week or month event of the year.

 Earth Day is intended to shift our consumption habits to become more sustainable all year round.
 From electricity usage to proper waste and recycling disposal.
 If you’re a regular reader of our blog you will recall our Earth Day statistics infographic covering some eye-opening environmental facts.
 While we are moving towards more sustainable practices there is more each of us can do, both as individuals and organizations.